 Personal Health Records

 Keeping your own personal health record (PHR) allows you to provide doctors with valuable information that can help improve the quality of care you receive.
 A PHR can help reduce or eliminate duplicate tests and allow you to receive faster, safer treatment and care in an emergency.
 In short, a PHR helps you play a more active role in yours and your loved ones' healthcare.
-To learn more, please visit the following American Health Information Management Association website: www.myphr.com or click on the link MY PHR.
+To learn more, please visit the following American Health Information Management Association website by clicking this link: AHIMA: Defining the Personal Health Record

 Hours of Operation